pabloviquez/til/jmeter/jmeter-master-slave-configs.md

 1. Servers can talk to each other.
 1. Servers are in the same subnet.
 1. Ubuntu is used as OS in the servers.
+1. Subnet is isolated, no other hosts (only JMeter) are running inside.

 ## 1. Setup